cloudmesh/cloudmesh.github.io/doc/source/faq.rst

 * You need to first register clouds and make sure you provide the proper credentials to the cloud.
-If you change the password, naturally you also need to update it in cloudmesh, for now.
+If you change the password, naturally you also need to update it in Cloudmesh, for now.

 I like to start a VM but get an error with the key ...